-Halloween is celebrated by millions of people as a fun time for kids, putting on costumes, and going door-to-door to get candy.
+Halloween is celebrated by millions of people in multiple countries as a fun time for kids by putting on costumes and going door-to-door to get candy.
 But it is also known as a time of witches, ghouls, goblins, and ghosts.
-On one hand, some see halloween as a harmless time of fun and on the other, a ghastly and demonically inspired night to be avoided.
+On the one hand, some Christians see Halloween as a harmless time of fun and on the other, a ghastly and demonically inspired night that should be avoided.

 As Christians, there is a lot of debate on whether or not we should participate in Halloween.
 Is it alright to go trick-or-treating?
-Can we dress our kids up in costumes on that day?
+Can we dress our kids up in costumes and send them out door-to-door?
 If we do any of this, are we celebrating an evil holiday?

-The word Halloween is derived from the term "All Hallows Eve" which occurred on Oct.
-31, the end of summer in Northwestern Europe.
-"All Saints Day," or "All Hallows Day" was the next Day, Nov.
+The word Halloween is derived from the term, "All Hallows Eve," which occurred on Oct.
+31. "All Saints Day" or "All Hallows Day" was the next Day, Nov.
 1st.
 Therefore, Halloween is the eve of All Saints Day.

-Apparently, the origins of Halloween can be traced back to ancient Ireland and Scotland around the time of Christ.
+Some say that the origins of Halloween can be traced back to ancient Ireland and Scotland around the time of Christ.
 On Oct.
-31st, the Celts celebrated the end of summer.
-This was important because it was when animal herders would move their animals into barns and pens and prepare to ride out the winter.
+31st the Celts celebrated the day because it was when animal herders would move their animals into barns and pens and prepare to ride out the winter.
 This was also the time of the crop harvests.
-This annual change of season and lifestyle was marked by a festival called Samhain -- pronounced 'sow-ane' and means 'end of summer.'
+This annual change of season and lifestyle was marked by a festival called Samhain, pronounced 'sow-ane' which means 'end of summer.'
 Sow rhymes with cow.

 So, it appears that the origins of Halloween are a mixture of old Celtic pagan rituals superstition and early Catholic traditions.